 - Abnormally high energy costs

-- You need the installation, repair, or maintenance of equipment or appliances
+- You need the installation, electrical repair, or maintenance of equipment or appliances

 - Major home or property remodeling involving electrical work